sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 ## Introduction

-Welcome!
-Sensible is a developer-first platform for extracting structured data from documents, for example, business forms in PDF format.
-Sensible is highly configurable.
-You can get simple data about text and images in documents in minutes by leveraging GPT-4 and other large language models (LLMs), or you can tackle complex and idiosyncratic document formatting with Sensible's powerful layout-based document primitives.

-See the following list for an overview of going live with Sensible:
+See the following list for an overview of automating document processing with Sensible:

-- **Learn** to extract data, or use out-of-the-box supported document types
+- **Learn** to extract data from documents, or use out-of-the-box extraction support (this topic)
 - [**Integrate**](doc:integrate) using Sensible's API, SDKs, quick-extract UI, or other tools
 - [**Quality control**](doc:validate-extractions) extracted data
 -  [**Monitor**](doc:metrics) and [**review**](doc:human-review)  extracted data in production